strimzi/proposals/050-unidirectional-topic-operator.md

     topicMetadataMaxAttempts:
     zookeeperSessionTimeoutSeconds:

-    # Options with same schema, but which may beed to be reconfigured
+    # Options with same schema, but which may need to be reconfigured
     livenessProbe: # probe values may need to be changed
     readinessProbe: # probe values may need to be changed
     startupProbe: # probe values may need to be changed